• Skip to primary navigation

 Storage & Reheating

 Store this oat milk hot chocolate in a sealed container in the refrigerator for 4 days.
+Reheat it in the microwave at 20 second intervals or over low heat on the stovetop.

-Sift 1.5 tablespoon of cocoa powder into a microwave-safe mug.
+Sift 1.5 tbsp of cocoa powder into a microwave-safe mug.
 Set aside 1 cup of oat milk.
-Add 1.5 tablespoon of plant milk to the mug and stir it into a smooth paste.
+Add 1.5 tbsp of plant milk to the mug and stir it into a smooth paste.
 Add the remaining milk and heat it for 20-30 seconds.
 Stir it until smooth, add the sugar, and heat for another 30 seconds.
 Heat it until hot, stirring in between.
 Add the vanilla and salt before enjoying.
 This makes one serving.

 How do you make hot cocoa in a slow cooker?